 The artist also painted the murals in the winery and restaurant.
 He also has his work gracing the Magnanini Wine labels.
 The property on which the vineyards and winery are located has been in Eileen’s family since 1953, although it wasn’t until 1970 that Galba and Richard began planting wine grapes.
 “In 1965, I went to Europe.
 I was touring Europe and I saw American tourists drinking wines.
 I came back and decided to plant.”
 While the winemakers perfected their wines, Richard continued to do research on viticulture practices and wine making techniques.

-In July of 1984 the Magnaninis bottled their first 1,000 gallons for commercial sale in July 1984.
+The Magnaninis bottled their first 1,000 gallons for commercial sale in July 1984.
 Since then production at the winery has reached to 6,000 gallons.
 Richard and Rachel, with their two sons Robert and David, continue to work to keep the family tradition alive.
 The Magnanini Family has now been serving estate wines and home cooked meals at the winery restaurant for over 32 years.
 The food is inspired by Northern Italian cuisine and many of the recipes have been passed down for generations.
 Specialties such as gnocchi, ravioli, cappoletti, salami, coppa, and prosciutto are all made by hand on premise.
 The restaurant is open to the public by reservation every weekend from April to mid-December.
 The dinners are accompanied by live music and dancing throughout each seating so bring your dancing shoes!